-Next Xbox Scarlett: release date
+Next Xbox Two Scarlett: release date

-Next Xbox Scarlett: price
+Next Xbox Two Scarlett: models and price

 What's the next Xbox going to cost you?
 You can currently pick up an Xbox One X from £420-£450 (or $450-$480) depending on where you're shopping.
-Microsoft will want to pack in lots more power but at the same time won't want to put people off with a price that's too high.
+Microsoft will want a console with lots of power but a relatively affordable price tag to appeal to as many gamers as possible.

-Next Xbox Scarlett: design
+Next Xbox Two Scarlett: design

 Smaller, slimmer, sleeker – those are the overriding trends we're seeing in tech hardware as the years go by, and you only need to look at the difference between the Xbox One S and the original Xbox One to see where this trend might take the console in the future.
 We're not expecting too many surprises here, just a compact and elegant-looking box that slots in under your television set.

-We can't give you any leaked images of the next Xbox – it's possible that the design has yet to be finalised, so if you do see any pictures on the web, they're most likely to be concept images made by fans.
+We can't give you any leaked images of the next Xbox, and perhaps the design has yet to be finalised.
+If you do see any pictures on the web, chances are they're going to be concept images made by fans.

-Next Xbox Scarlett: specs
+Next Xbox Two Scarlett: specs

-The next Xbox Scarlett will boast more processing performance and graphics power – more than the six teraflops currently inside the Xbox One X, at least.
-Expect to see more and more games pushing that 4K resolution limit, which should be more of a fixed standard by 2019 or 2020 (though 8K will still be a way off).
+The next Xbox Two Scarlett will boast more processing performance and graphics power – more than the six teraflops currently inside the Xbox One X, at least.
+Expect to see more and more games pushing that 4K resolution limit, which should be more of a fixed standard or 2020 (though 8K is perhaps too much to hope for).

 Both the Xbox Two and the PS5 are being tipped by those in the know to have a separate graphics chip, rather than combining the CPU and GPU on one piece of silicon.
 That should mean faster frame rates at higher resolutions, and enough in the way of performance to get even the most demanding games running smoothly.

 Thanks to a job listing posted on the Microsoft site, we know that the company is keen to get some cutting edge graphics installed in its next console, and that will go for the other components as well (as much as 20GB of RAM has been mooted).

-Next Xbox Scarlett: games
+Next Xbox Two Scarlett: games